4. User installed software

 [user@hpc3-xx-yy:~]$ conda init bash

-This adds a few lines to your ~/.bashrc file which may not always be desirable for your work with other programs.
-Edit the ~/.bashrc file and move all the lines added by conda into another file, for example to ~/.mycondainit-2021.11.
-The lines are at the end of your ~/.bashrc file (lines start end end with conda initialize and all the lines between them):
+Choose your favorite text editor to edit the .bashrc file and move all the lines added by conda into a new file in your $HOME, for example to .myminiconda3-23.5.2.
+The lines are at the end of your .bashrc file (lines start end with conda initialize and all the lines between them):

 # >>> conda initialize >>>